IObundle/iob-soc/README.md

 ## Configure your SoC

 To configure your system edit the *system.mk*, which can be found at the repository root.
-You configure the system by setting the variables in the *system.mk* file.
-The variables are explianed by comments inserted in the *system.mk* file.
+You can configure the system by setting the variables in the *system.mk* file.
+The variables are explained by comments inserted in the *system.mk* file.